Why isn’t there an Exit 47 on the LIE?

 But the Bethpage State Parkway extension remained only a proposal as late as the 1970s.
 In 1986, Newsday reported that the proposal was dead.

-Exit 54, however, was an up-and-running exit.
-Letting out onto Wicks Road in Brentwood, it was the most heavily trafficked segment of the expressway through the 1980s, according to the state Department of Transportation.
+Other exits on the expressway only let out on one side of the highway, but Exit 54 -- like Exit 47 -- is missing in both directions.
+When 54 was an up-and-running exit, it let out onto Wicks Road in Brentwood and was the most heavily trafficked segment of the expressway through the 1980s, according to the state Department of Transportation.

 The LIE was designed to accommodate 85,000 cars per day at the time, according to a 1986 Newsday story.
 The DOT found that 143,900 cars were driving past Exit 54 each day.